Adult Rowing Structure

 US Rowing Membership

 Having a US Rowing membership is required for all rowers to be covered by our insurance plan and to be registered for regattas.
 This is not registration for the rowing program.
-A link to register is at the bottom.
+A link to register is at below.
 Returning rowers with a previous US Rowing membership will simply need to renew it and sign the insurance waiver once per year.
 New rowers without a US Rowing membership can easily sign up on their website.
 A basic membership is all that’s needed, but we recommend looking at their Championship Membership.
 It comes with additional, personal liability insurance to cover you on the water at traveling regattas, discounts at many rowing related retailers and a monthly subscription to US Rowing Magazine.

 - Enroll as a new member